yifan-h/GCS_KI/README.md

 ![image](./example/example_data/results.png)

 As proved in our paper, GCS works stably, and there is no need to fix the random seeds.
-Users can try multiple times with similar conclusions: For example, the knowledge triple (OR, r, Logic) is successfully integrated during the enhancement.
+Users can try multiple times with similar conclusions: For example, the knowledge triple `(OR, r, Logic)` is successfully integrated during the enhancement.

 ## Try to play it by yourself

----

 ### Requirements: